-Service Area 1

-This service area describes the services and functions a PSIRT can fulfill to appropriately engage with both internal and external stakeholders.
+Service Area 1 Stakeholder Ecosystem Management Internal Stakeholder Management Finder Community Engagement Community and Organizational Engagement Downstream Stakeholder Management Incident Communications Coordination Reward Finders with Recognition & Acknowledgment Stakeholder Metrics This service area describes the services and functions a PSIRT can fulfill to appropriately engage with both internal and external stakeholders.
 Execution of services under this umbrella are in effect throughout the lifecycle of an incident or the maturity lifecycle of the PSIRT.
 This service area is dedicated to ensuring all stakeholders of the PSIRT are appropriately informed and engaged in the incident response process.
 Prior to formally providing these services, the PSIRT must first identify the unique stakeholders that are relevant for their businesses.
-Stakeholders include such parties as executive or business leadership, internal development teams, external component providers or developers, or even the organization's customer base.
-It can be extremely useful to compile a matrix of stakeholders-to-products/versions to streamline the communication process.
-Prior to communicating with these stakeholders, it would be beneficial to understand the viewpoints or artifacts or methods by which they desire to be engaged with (web portal, personalized email, internet chat, ticketing system, etc.).
+Stakeholders include such parties as executive or business leadership, internal development teams, external component providers or developers, or even the organization's customer-base.
+It can be extremely useful to compile a matrix of stakeholdersto-products/versions to streamline the communication process.
+Prior to communicating with these stakeholders, it would be beneficial to understand the viewpoints or artifacts or methods by which they desire to be engaged by (web portal, personalized email, internet chat, ticketing system, etc.).
 For the purposes of this document, stakeholders are divided into several groups (your specific business circumstance may identify others): finders, peers/partners, internal teams, and consumers of your products.

-Purpose: Highlight the processes and mechanisms to share information with the assorted stakeholders a PSIRT can and should interact with.
-Outcome: Successful engagement with the PSIRTs stakeholder ecosystem will ensure timely reports of discovered vulnerabilities as well as satisfied stakeholders/partners when security vulnerabilities must be communicated to the organization's stakeholders.
+Purpose Highlight the processes and mechanisms to share information with the assorted stakeholders a PSIRT can and should interact with.
+Outcome Successful engagement with the PSIRTs stakeholder ecosystem will ensure timely reports of discovered vulnerabilities as well as satisfied stakeholders/partners when security vulnerabilities must be communicated to the organization's stakeholders.